 Expand what’s possible.
 VPGE offers academic guidance and support, opportunities for professional development, fellowships, and funding opportunities.

 Plan your next step.
-BEAM is Stanford’s central career education resource and helps students explore interests, seek opportunities, and develop professional connections.
+Stanford Career Education helps students explore interests, seek opportunities, and develop professional connections.

 Vice Provost for Teaching and Learning (VPTL)